 On my list are grey and white linen sheets, striped pillowcases, simple mood lighting for reading and relaxing, some great black and white or neutral coloured prints for the walls, textural cushions and quilts for the bed, warming wooden accents, and a Moroccan Beldi deep wool rug.
 An incredible armchair to curl up in and read my magazines would be a bonus.

-I’m using Pinterest for a lot of my inspiration for this project, I have quite a few interior design boards but this is my bedroom board if you’re looking for similar inspiration:
+I’m using Pinterest for a lot of my inspiration for this project, I have quite a few interior design boards.
+If you’re looking for similar inspiration take a look here.